 Dissemination of Evaluation Reports

 Maintaining report libraries and distributing information on evaluation results is an important component of HHS evaluation management.
-The Departments information and reports on major evaluations is available centrally through the website of the HHS Policy Information Center (PIC).
-The website address is: http://aspe.hhs.gov/PIC/ The PIC website offers users an opportunity to search (by key word searching or by selected program or policy topics) the departmental evaluation data base and electronic report library maintained by ASPE.
-As an information data base and library resource, the PIC contains nearly 7,000 completed and in-progress evaluation and policy research studies conducted by the Department, as well as key studies completed outside of HHS by the U.S. General Accounting Office (GAO) and private foundations.
+The Departments information and reports on major evaluations is available centrally through the website of the HHS Policy Information Center (PIC), located at the following address: <http://aspe.hhs.gov/pic/>.
+The PIC website offers users an opportunity to search (by key word or by selected program or policy topics) the departmental evaluation database and electronic report library maintained by ASPE.
+As an information database and library resource, the PIC contains over 8,000 completed and in-progress evaluation and policy research studies conducted by the Department, as well as key studies completed outside of HHS by the U.S. General Accounting Office (GAO) and private foundations.